-What To Do In The School Holidays With Kids
+What to Do in the School Holidays With Kids

 Fun School Holiday Activities For The Whole Family!

 Welcome to a fun and affordable resource of holiday activities!
 Every parent knows the challenge of what to do in the school holidays or summer vacation, to keep kids happy and occupied.
 If you don't, there are likely to be fights and squabbles as the most spoken phrase becomes, "I am bored."
-This parenting site is aimed at helping you to be equipped with ideas for the holidays ranging from making music to local events and resources that encourage them to get creative with healthy activities that involve things to do as a family as well as things to do with friends.
+This parenting site is aimed at helping you to slide through the Summer with ideas for the holidays, ranging from making music to local events and resources that encourage them to get creative with healthy activities that involve things to do as a family as well as things to do with friends.
 Knowing what to do in the holidays means that at the beginning of each day you can wake up with expectancy and even excitement, rather than dread, knowing that you all have some meaningful and fun thing to do that will fill your summer vacation with sun and laughter.
 We all know that kids who are bored are more likely to get into trouble, so let me inspire you with these affordable holiday activities, with a FREE printable list below.

 First School Holiday Activity- Visit Your Local Library - It's a fun thing to do

 This is great to do right at the beginning of the school break, as you can spend time looking for books that you might be able to refer to later for some of your activities.
 For instance, look out for books on insects, birds or vegetation that you could refer to if you go out into the country or cookery books that contain easy recipes to try out in your kitchen at home.
 Here you might also find information about local activities, so get your creative juices going and tap into the information on hand.
 If you have young children, you might be able to join a story-reading time beforehand.
 Give them time to browse and even have a quiet few moments reading, whilst in a quiet environment that inspires you to read, without all the distractions of home.

 Berry Picking- School Holiday Activities In The Countryside